Nutrition calendar for Lent by day: what is possible, what is not. What can you eat in the last week of fasting?

 5. Smoking and drinking drinks that contain alcohol, as well as carnal pleasures are prohibited.

-6. Set aside time to attend the liturgy.
+6. Make time to attend the liturgy.

-Meal Rules for Great Lent
+Rules for meals during Lent

-Allowed foods in Lent
+Allowed foods during Lent

 Bread, you can eat both black and cereal;